segmentio/segment-docs/src/_includes/content/functions/errors-and-error-handling.md

 Segment considers a function's execution successful if it finishes without error.
 You can also `throw` an error to create a failure on purpose.
 Use these errors to validate event data before processing it, to ensure the function works as expected.

-You can `throw` the following pre-defined error types to indicate that the function ran as expected, but that data was deliverable:
+You can `throw` the following pre-defined error types to indicate that the function ran as expected, but that data was not deliverable:

 - `EventNotSupported`
 - `InvalidEventPayload`